openhab/openhab-addons/addons/binding/org.openhab.binding.kostalinverter/README.md

 If the thing goes online then the connection to the web interface is successful.
 In case it is offline you should see an error message.
+You optionally can define a `userName` and a `password` parameter if the access to the webinterface is protected and a desired `refreshInterval` (the time interval between updates, default 60 seconds).

 ## Items